ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-yaml-mediatypes.md

    The current behaviour for empty fragments is the same for both JSON Pointer and alias nodes.
    Incidentally, it's the only sensible behaviour independently of {{JSON-POINTER}}.

+Q: Why describe the YAML/JSON so closely?
+:  In the context of Web APIs, YAML is widely used as a more compact way to serialize content inteded to be consumed according to the JSON data model.
+   Typical examples are OpenAPI specifications and Kubernete manifest files, that can be serialized in both formats.
+   The YAML media type registration I-D is a spin-off and a building block for the OpenAPI specification media type registration.
+   The YAML/JSON section aims at clarifying what developers should expect when using YAML instead of JSON, and its content arose from common mistakes and FAQs.

+   Please note that we are not imposing any normative restriction on YAML streams;
+   this is because YAML is defined outside this document.
+   Instead, we only provide Interoperability and Security considerations that, by their nature, are not normative.

+Q: Do we forbid using non-UTF-8 YAML serialization?
+:  No. Since {{JSON}} recommends UTF-8 in interoperability context we suggest that using UTF-8 is an interoperable behavior.
+   This is aligned with Section 5.2 of [YAML] that explicitly recommends UTF-8.

 # Change Log
 {: numbered="false" removeinrfc="true"}